Poonam2220/Nakuri_Job_Scraper/README.md

 python main.py

 # Configuration
-You can customize the scraper using the config.yml file.
+You can customize the scraper using the "config.yml" file.
 Here's a brief explanation of each configuration option:

-- scraping:
+- 'scraping':
- - url: The URL of the Naukri search page you want to scrape.
+  * url: The URL of the Naukri search page you want to scrape.
- - job_count: The number of job listings you want to scrape.
+   * job_count: The number of job listings you want to scrape.
--selenium:
+- 'selenium':
-  - chromedriver_path: The path to the Chrome WebDriver executable.
+  * chromedriver_path: The path to the Chrome WebDriver executable.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.